libmir/mir-glas/README.md

 ## Usage

 `mir-glas` can be used like a common C library.
 It should be linked with `mir-cpuid`.
-A compiler, for example GCC, may require `mir-cpuid` be passed after `mir-glas`: `-lmir-glas -lmir-cpuid`.
+A compiler, for example GCC, may require `mir-cpuid` to be passed after `mir-glas`: `-lmir-glas -lmir-cpuid`.

 ### GLAS API and Documentation